 Thankfully things are stable at the moment, but we know that Chai Lifeline is just a phone call away from helping out with some of the toughest aspects of caring for Juliette, including providing support for us as parents as well as her brother.

 Life for a child with cancer, disability, or other serious illness is grueling.
 From the moment of diagnosis, Chai Lifeline’s dedicated staff and volunteers are there to provide joy, hope, and unparalleled care throughout the turbulent medical journey.

-My objective is to raise $3,600 by then, and I hope you will help me reach this goal.
+My objective is to raise $5,000, and I hope you will help me reach this goal.
 All donations are 100% tax-deductible.

 Please contribute generously to this important cause by clicking on the donate button now.

 On behalf of the children of Chai Lifeline and Team Juliette, thank you for your support.